chopachom/mocha-exports-ui/README.md

 // exports2 interface:
 module.exports = {
   'User': {
-    // will initialize variables to the context but only once (similar to `beforeAll`)
+    // will add variables to the context but only once (similar to `beforeAll`)
     const: {
       db: function(done){
         connect('some://connection/string', done);